Biomedical Engineering and Design

 Connectivity Map (MIT) -- This work "links gene patterns associated with disease to corresponding patterns produced by drug candidates...
 It allows researchers to screen compounds against genomewide disease signatures...

-dbGaP (Database of Genotypes and Phenotypes [NCBI]) -- As of 2013, this database included "results of studies that have investigated the interaction of genotype and phenotype," incuding
+dbGaP (Database of Genotypes and Phenotypes [NCBI]) -- "...developed to archive and distribute the data and results from studies that have investigated the interaction of genotype and phenotype in Humans."

-International HapMap Project -- "haplotype map of the human genome, the HapMap, which will describe the common patterns of human DNA sequence variation."
-This project was ended in June 2016.
+International HapMap Project (ended in June 2016) -- "haplotype map of the human genome, the HapMap, which will describe the common patterns of human DNA sequence variation."

 KEGG (Kyoto Encyclopedia of Genes and Genomes) -- A source for "understanding high-level functions and utilities of the biological system, such as the cell, the organism and the ecosystem, from genomic and molecular-level information."
 It also includes information about drugs and diseases, as well as these other search networks: